isi-vista/adam/docs/index.rst

 A particular "run" of the ADAM system is described by an :code:`Experiment`.
 Every :code:`Experiment` needs to know

-- what :code:`LanguageLearner` to use,
+- what :code:`TopLevelLanguageLearner` to use,
-- what :code:`Situation`\ s to present to the :code:`LanguageLearner` to teach it,
+- what :code:`Situation`\ s to present to the :code:`TopLevelLanguageLearner` to teach it,
-- what :code:`Situation`\ s to present to the :code:`LanguageLearner` to evaluate it,
+- what :code:`Situation`\ s to present to the :code:`TopLevelLanguageLearner` to evaluate it,
 - what sort of analyses to perform on the result.

 There are a variety of ways to specify the situations for training and testing, but this is prototypically done by generating them procedurally using a :code:`SituationTemplateProcessor`.
-The way a :code:`Situation` is presented to the :code:`LanguageLearner` is controlled by a :code:`LanguageGenerator` and a :code:`PerceptualRepresentationGenerator`.
+The way a :code:`Situation` is presented to the :code:`TopLevelLanguageLearner` is controlled by a :code:`LanguageGenerator` and a :code:`PerceptualRepresentationGenerator`.

 The analyses to perform on results are given by :code:`DescriptionObserver`\ s.